andriyadi/AnyOCR-GPT4V/README.md

 - `USE_AZURE_VISION`: Set to `True` to use Azure AI Vision for OCR (default: `True`)
 - `USE_STREAMING_RESPONSE`: Set to `True` to enable streaming responses (default: `False`)
 - `PROMPT_GENERATOR_FILEPATH`: Path to the prompt generator file (default: `"prompts/prompt_generator.md"`)
-- `USER_MESSAGE`: Default user message for OCR tasks
+- `USER_MESSAGE`: Default user message for prompting

 Feel free to explore and modify other constants to suit your needs.